Mogahed's Notes

 Example

-Given a 2×2 matrix,
+Given a $2\times 2$ matrix,

 The matrix exponential can be found using the following equation

-So, we need to find the values of b0(t) and b1(t) using the following two equations.
+So, we need to find the values of $b_0(t)$ and $b_1(t)$ using the following two equations.

-Since the eigenvalues of A have the values 1 and 1, or
+Since the eigenvalues of $A$ have the values $1$ and $-1$, or

 The expression (4) could be written as follows